PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 dequantized-Mean and unary-fanout/progress boundaries.
 Commit and push only; do not create, reopen, or update a pull request.

+## Direct safe-binary results characterization checkpoint

+The one-slot tuple returned by `run_safe_binary_recovery()` is also reached by two independent zero-argument lowerer-helper calls outside the nested quantized-activation recovery.
+The first follows the layout-attention/ quantized suffix and precedes the dequantized-Mean/Quantize bridge.
+The second follows the Transpose/unary fanout cluster and immediately precedes pass-set progress advancement.
+The lowerer helper currently discards both results.

+A strict expected-failure contract selects `_layout_pass_set_1_safe_binary_results` and `_layout_pass_set_1_final_safe_binary_results`.
+It requires transparent helper return, exact two-call assignment, unchanged zero arguments, the existing one-slot/five-key schema, both boundary pairs, and an unconsumed observation-only policy.
+The five-mode owner prunes unconditionally, so zero counters cannot serve as complete mutation evidence.

+The first focused run also detected that the previous implementation checkpoint's final multiline formatting changed the quantized helper's fixed line count from four to five after its last pytest run (`409 passed, 1 failed, 1 xfailed`).
+The stale line-count expectation is now five; this corrects structural coverage and does not change production.

+The corrected focused safe-binary owner, nested quantized recovery, layout-attention suffix, unary-fanout, both direct boundaries, architecture, and pass-efficiency gate is `410 passed, 1 xfailed in 18.93s`.
+The sole strict xfail is the two direct-result assignments.
+Production is otherwise unchanged at this checkpoint.
+The branch-changed broad suite also restores a clean characterization state at `1570 passed, 1 xfailed in 29.04s`; the same selected assignment contract is its only xfail.
+Targeted Ruff, Python bytecode compilation, and whitespace validation pass.

+At implementation, return the existing safe-binary tuple from the lowerer helper and replace only the two discarded direct expressions with the selected assignments.
+Do not add a consumer or guard and do not alter the already propagated nested call, owner, schema, order, contexts, or adjacent policies.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the